shibby576/shibby576/README.md

 ## Hi there, I'm Jonathan 🤙 Founder & Product Manager
-Experienced product manager and amateur chatGPT assisted programmer.
+Founder, experienced product manager and amateur chatGPT assisted programmer.
 This is a collection of my personal and professional work.

 ### Latest professional project:
 🤖 Building autonomous agents at Semantiks. <a href="https://github.com/shibby576/semantiks_portfolio/tree/main">See portfolio here</a> 🤖